holoviz/panel/doc/upgrade.md

 We recommend always declaring all required extensions at the top of your application.
 :::

+### Smaller changes

+- `Tabulator.frozen_rows` now respects the order of rows in the data instead of the order in which the `frozen_rows` were defined.
+- `Viewable.embed` now returns a `Mimebundle` object that can be rendered in a notebook but also in other contexts.
+- The `policy` argument toon `pn.cache` used to accept `'LIFO'` but instead implemented a `'FIFO'` policy.
+This has been fixed and the function now only accepts `'LRU'`, `'LIFO'`, and `'LFU'` policies.

 ### Deprecations

 The following changes have been deprecated; we will warn you and guide you on how to update them.